|Instructor:||Dr. Virginia Bonner|

 Able to use a Web browser

 Student notebook computers will not be used in the classroom in this course, except for one or two dates that will be posted on our syllabus in advance.
-Computers will be required to access course materials and to communicate with your instructor outside of class.
+Computers are necessary to access course materials and to communicate with your instructor outside of class.

-Disability Services Statement: Individuals with disabilities who need to request accommodations should contact the Disability Resource Center, Edgewater Hall, Suite 255; 678-466-5445; DisabilityResourceCenter@clayton.edu
+I am happy to work with individuals who need to request accommodations; please contact the Disability Resource Center to obtain your paperwork at Edgewater Hall, Suite 255; 678-466-5445; DisabilityResourceCenter@clayton.edu

 Note: If you have added this course during the schedule change period and/or were not present for the syllabus review/orientation the first day of class, you are required to meet with me immediately after class or during my office hours to review course requirements and policies.